User Guide: OONI Probe Mobile App

 Installing OONI Probe Mobile

-The OONI Probe mobile app is available for Android, F-Droid, and iOS.
+The OONI Probe mobile app is available to download from Google Play, F-Droid, and AppStore.

 You can install the OONI Probe mobile app through the following steps: